Zakia Khudadadi: Biography

-Career

 Khudadadi was motivated to take up the sport of taekwondo since Afghanistan's only Olympic medals came in taekwondo in 2008 and 2012.
 She was inspired by Rohullah Nikpai, who is highly regarded as Afghanistan's first (and currently only) Olympic medalist.
 After the downfall of the Taliban in 2001 she, like many other women in Afghanistan, was encouraged to compete in sporting events just like men did.
 However, she had most of her training sessions at home and in her backyard as her opportunities to represent the local clubs were hampered due to the presence of Taliban in her home province of Herat.

 She won the 2016 African International Parataekwondo Championship held in Egypt.
 She received wild card entry to participate in the delayed Tokyo 2020 Summer Paralympics, where she was chosen as one of the two competitors from Afghanistan alongside track athlete Hossain Rasouli.
 Khudadadi qualified to compete in the women's K44 Under-49 kg event.

 She left her parents and travelled to Kabul in order to train in preparation for the Summer Paralympics.
 However, Afghanistan's participation in the games was imperiled following the Fall of Kabul to the Taliban.
 Afghan athletes were also unable to leave Kabul due to the closure of the airports.
 Khudadadi went into hiding from the Taliban and publicly requested immediate help in order to safely leave Afghanistan and take part at the Tokyo Paralympics.
 She was confirmed to be on the evacuation list of Spain.

 "As a woman in Afghanistan and as a representative of women in Afghanistan, please.
 I am aiming to participate in the Tokyo Paralympics.
 Please reach out to me and help me.
 I would like to ask all the organizations that protect women's rights and the governments of each country around the world.
 Please help us not to be deprived of our rights as a woman in Afghanistan and as a player in the Paralympics.
 We have been struggling hard in difficult situations.
 I would like to show you this result.
 Please help us not to waste our efforts."